hortonew/scaficionado/README.md

 ## Release

 To release a new version to Crates.io, tag a new version as vX.Y.Z, matching the version in Cargo.toml.

+## Some ways to use this

+Store scaffolding files in:

+~/scaffolding/rust-github.toml

+- so you can `ska -c ~/scaffolding/rust-github -o .` to generate a useful CI/CD workflow and Makefile.

+~/scaffolding/eks-cheap.toml

+- so you can `ska -c ~/scaffolding/eks-cheap.toml -o .` to generate a quick EKS config for a new lab environment.